stablecaps/ice-cat-wrangler/README.md

 4. Entrypoint descriptions:
 * 00_setup_terraform_remote_s3_backend_dev: Sets up TF remotestate backend with DynamoDB & S3.
 * 01b_github_actions_oidc: Sets-up a [Github OIDC Role](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) so that pipelines can deploy into AWS via Github actions.
 This is optional as it is only used if running the github actions pipeline.
 * 01_sls_deployment_bucket: Creates a serverless deployment bucket into the root of S3.
-Ensures the root of S3 does not get cluttered with various deploys.
+Ensures the root of S3 does not get cluttered with various serverless deploys.
 * 02_cat_wrangler_s3_buckets: Creates S3 buckets for uploaded images - source, success (dest) & fail buckets.
 * 03_cat_wrangler_backend: Creates DynamoDb Table.
 * 04_create_lambda_permissions: Creates IAM lambda role and permissions for cat-wrangler.